-Aleksander Dardeli is Executive Vice President for Strategy and Development.
+Aleksander Dardeli is executive vice president at IREX.
 He is responsible for ensuring that IREX effectively navigates market and geopolitical trends and successfully seizes business opportunities.
 He is also responsible for creating long-term value for IREX through innovation and partnerships, maximizing impact through learning, and communicating effectively the impact of IREX’s work to beneficiaries and strategic stakeholders.

 Aleksander has held executive and senior management positions with nongovernmental organizations, intergovernmental organizations, and private-sector organizations.
 He has led and advised governments and private-sector clients on major good governance, justice, institutional reform, and media development initiatives in emerging economies and postconflict environments.
 He has cultivated major initiatives and opportunities with the United States Department of State, the United States Agency for International Development, the European Union Commission, the United Nations, and major corporations, including winning and managing global indefinite quantity/indefinite delivery contracts.